DSC-AIT/NotShopify/README.md

 Published at [dsc-ait.github.io/NotShopify/](https://dsc-ait.github.io/NotShopify/)

 This is a website that is supposed to be a mockup of the original shopify landing page.
+[Here](https://electromorphous.github.io/NotShopify) is an example of what you are trying to make.

 If this is your first time contributing to open-source and you know the basics of HTML, CSS and Javascript then this is the place for you!